whitelunarium/pages_fork/hacks/plagiarism/C2-demo_reference-instruction.md

     }

     const ENDPOINT = `${pythonURI}/api/gemini`;
-    const PROMPT = `Please locate a primary source for the provided text and format response as JSON structure with these exact keys: author, date, title, source, url.
+    const PROMPT = `Please locate a primary source for the provided text and format response as JSON structure with these exact keys: author, date, title, source, url, formal_quote.
+Include the formal_quote field with the exact/corrected version of the quote from the original source.
 The quote is: `;

     showAIStatus("🔍 Researching quote and finding primary source...", "loading");